micahgalos/micahgalos.github.io/README.md

 ### TL;DR

-This is a fork from Chandrika Deb's, so all information is still a work in progress to adjust to my credentials.

-Thank you to Chandrika Deb for allowing us to fork and Brittany Chiang for the credit in the design.
+Thank you to Chandrika Deb with fork access and credits to Brittany Chiang for design.

 Yes, you can fork this repo.
 Please give proper credit by linking back to [brittanychiang.com](https://brittanychiang.com).
 Thanks!